AdamPlaskitt/CS1830-LightsOut/README.md

 `C:\Users\Adam Plaskitt\AppData\Local\Programs\Python\Python37-32\Lib` for windows users, and check that a file called tkinter exists.
 As stated above I have copied this file to a memory stick and can give it to anyone who needs it.

+pygame is installed as a prerequisite for SimpleGUICS2Pygame, and for the use of pygame.mouse.get_pos(), to get the position of the mouse.

 These install both PyAutoGUI (a mouse and keyboard handler) and SimpleGUICS2Pygame (a simplegui emulator package)

 When using SimpleGUICS2Pygame (simplegui) you want to import it as: